Amourspirit/python_ooo_dev_tools/docs/help/common/menus/working_with_menu_app.rst

 MenuItemSep
 -----------

-:py:class:`~ooodev.gui.menu.item.MenuItemSep` is a child class of :py:class:`~ooodev.gui.menu.item.MenuItem`.
+:py:class:`~ooodev.gui.menu.item.MenuItemSep` represent a separator in a menu.

 .. tabs::